nikolaushuber/mimosa/docs/simple_example.md

 Node **rand** creates random Booleans, node **invert** inverts them, and node **print** will print them.
 The nodes communicate through the channels **a** and **b**, which are both FIFO buffers holding Boolean values.

-Each node will try to execute periodically, in our example all nodes have the same period of *100ms*.
+Each node will try to execute periodically, in our example all nodes have the same period of *50ms*.
 If a node does not have input available (i.e., the channel it reads from is empty), then it will stay idle until its next release.

 Nodes are similar to *threads* or *tasks* in (real-time) operating systems.
 Each node implements a *step*, which is similar to a function in other programming languages.
 We will start by defining the steps for our example program.

-We will start by defining two *step prototypes*, i.e., steps for which we only define the name and signature, but will leave the implementation to be defined externally.
+First, we define two *step prototypes*, i.e., steps for which we only define the name and type signature, but will leave the implementation to be defined externally.

 ```text
 step random_bool () --> (_ : bool)